 The Chase Center in San Francisco opened its doors in September 2019.
-This new facility is home to the Golden State Warriors as well as other events that will not want to miss.
+This facility is home to the Golden State Warriors as well as other events that you will not want to miss.

 Throughout the year, you will also find a variety of internationally recognized artists on stage.
 Recent performances include The Black Keys, Cher, and Trevor Noah.

 Read on for an upcoming schedule of activities, how to get here, where to park, and what there is to see and do nearby.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Chase Center in San Francisco is a large arena in the Mission Bay District.
 It's on the southeastern side of the city along the SF Bay waterfront.

 The arena holds around 18,000 people, which makes it the largest indoor arena in San Francisco.

 The Golden State Warriors first announced they were leaving Oakland in 2012 and it took years for the project to start up.
 Construction on the facility began in 2017.